cherukurisai451/MercedesCLA/README.md

 # MercedesCLA
-This is a car company
+This is a car company and also a car brand